Kitsap Memorial State Park

 Lovebirds, take heed!
 Kitsap Memorial State Park on Hood Canal is a popular spot for Washington couples heading to the altar.

 You don't have to be in love to fall in love with Kitsap Memorial.
-Enjoy the journey over the Hood Canal Bridge, via Highway 3 or afloat on the Edmonds-Kingston Ferry.
-The park offers activities that include fishing and two playing fields for Frisbee, kite flying and croquet.
+Enjoy the journey over the Hood Canal Bridge, via Highway 3 or travel easily from the Seattle area on the Edmonds-Kingston Ferry.
+The park offers activities that include fishing on the Hood Canal and two grass playing fields to enjoy many outdoor activities like, frisbee, kite flying and volleyball with family and friends.
+Take a break outside and bring the kids to play at the large playground and enjoy a picnic by the water.

-Proof that beautiful things come in small packages: this 62-acre park north of Poulsbo serves up inspiring sunrise and sunset views.
-On clear mornings, the east-facing Olympic Mountains reflect pink and orange.
+Proof that beautiful things come in small packages: this 62-acre park north of Poulsbo serves up inspiring sunset views over the Olympic Mountain range.
 On warm summer evenings, their peaks are often cast in silhouette by the glowing red sky.

 Whether you're planning your big day or looking for a simple day at the beach, this park could be your match.